Robert Gwathmey: Artwork

-Throughout his studies, Robert Gwathmey was influenced by many artists including Pablo Picasso, Henri Matisse, Vincent van Gogh, and Rufino Tamayo from the European modernists, French satirist Honoré Daumier, realist painter Jean-François Millet along with Daumier and Degas.
+Throughout his studies, Robert Gwathmey was influenced by many artists, including Pablo Picasso, Henri Matisse, Vincent van Gogh, and Rufino Tamayo from the European modernists, French satirist Honoré Daumier, realist painter Jean-François Millet along with Daumier and Degas.

 Gwathmey is known for simplifying compositions and using symbolic abstraction to create his messages.
 His style is recognized by the color, shapes, and figures he uses in his artwork.

 When asked about being a "social artist" this was his reply:

 "I'm a social being and I don't see how you can be an artist and be separate....Artists have eyes...You go home.
 You see things that are almost forgotten.
 It's always shocking."

 Life

-After finishing school, Robert Gwathmey was a professor at several colleges: Temple University in Philadelphia (1930-1932), Beaver College in Glenside, PA (1930-1937), Carnegie Institute of Technology, Pittsburgh, PA (1939-1942), the Cooper Union School of Art, New York City (1942-1968), New School for Social Research, New York (1946-1949), and Boston University (1968-1969).
+After finishing school, Robert Gwathmey was a professor at several colleges: Temple University in Philadelphia (1930-1932), Beaver College in Glenside, PA (1930–1937), Carnegie Institute of Technology, Pittsburgh, PA (1939–1942), the Cooper Union School of Art, New York City (1942–1968), New School for Social Research, New York (1946–1949), and Boston University (1968–1969).
 He was an instructor to artists Faith Ringgold and Alvin Carl Hollingsworth.

 He was also an activist for several political movements; because of this he was watched by the FBI for the last twenty-seven years of his life.
+In 1964 he became treasurer of Mark Lane's Citizens Committee of Inquiry.